 In addition to these two main drivers, there are other threats to grassland butterflies in Europe, including fragmentation and climate change.
-The intensification and abandonment of grassland leads to the fragmentation and isolation of the remaining patches (Van Strien et al., 2011).
+The intensification and abandonment of grassland, as well as changes in land-use, like afforestation replacing the former mosaic of grasslands and patches of forest by commercial forest plantations, leads to the fragmentation and isolation of the remaining patches (Van Strien et al., 2011).
 This not only reduces the chances of survival of local populations but also makes it more difficult for butterflies to recolonise if they become locally extinct.

 Climate change is also expected to have a serious effect on the distribution and population sizes of grassland butterflies in the future as grasslands face extreme weather events such as droughts or fire, or change their composition.
 In montane habitats, as temperatures rise, sensitive butterfly species may not be able to move to higher altitudes as there may be no further land to colonise or no suitable grassland habitats there.
-Flat areas could be even more affected by climate change, as butterflies have to move larger distances to follow the shift of their climatic niche.
-This could be a problem if no suitable habitat network exists with allows dispersal.
+Flat areas could be even more strongly affected by climate change, as butterflies have to move larger distances to follow the shift of their climatic niche.
+This could be a problem if no suitable habitat network exists which allows dispersal.